charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2017.md

     npm install --save babel-preset-stage-0

+And then in webpack.config.js:

+    presets: ['env', 'stage-0', 'react']

 Here is the kind of error you get if you don't have ES6 STAGE-0 installed:

 ```nohighlighting